Welcome to Providence Center!

 Shannon McGill

-Shannon McGillDirector of Youth Development
+Shannon McGillDirector of Operations and Compliance

 Shannon McGill is responsible for ensuring a safe and nurturing environment that cultivates high quality youth programs in accordance with DHS standards.
 She has dedicated nearly two decades to supporting marginalized communities through local government, education, and the nonprofit sector.
 Born and raised in Long Beach, California, Shannon received her master’s in Human Services to guide her passion for empowering individuals through capacity building, identifying opportunities, mentorship, and advocacy.

-Carolann Torres is the Director of Development at Providence Center.
+Carolann Torres is the Director of Finance and Grants Administration at Providence Center.
 She studied Community Planning and Development, and Social Policy at CUNY Hunter College.
 Carolann became passionate about serving Latino communities while doing community development work in East Harlem.
 She developed an interest in fundraising and development while working with a mental health and housing services provider for people experiencing homelessness.
 Carolann also has experience teaching and mentoring at Fordham University, where she developed and implemented a social justice curriculum for high school students.

 Board of Directors